 Although both Ultherapy and Thermage stimulate collagen production to tighten the skin around the eye area, their differences should be considered before deciding between the two.
 Ultherapy is ideal if the main issue has to do with sagging skin around the eyes, while Thermage does a good job with wrinkles such as crow’s feet.
 It is also important to note that Ultherapy can only be used in the outer orbital area while Thermage can be used to rejuvenate the appearance in the undereye area.

-Ultherapy vs Thermage for face
+Ultherapy vs Thermage

 Thermage has been around longer and is considered the OG skin-tightening device.
 Ultherapy, on the other hand, can penetrate deeper, using focused ultrasound to create small, non-visible wounds in the skin.
 According to the researchers, “Ultherapy works on the ‘facelift’ layer of the face called the SMAS, which is basically the connective tissue layer beneath the subdermal layer of skin and above the facial muscles that gets recontoured when you get a surgical facelift.”